The Super Mario Bros. Movie: Internet leak

 On April 30, 2023, a pirated copy of the film was leaked onto Twitter and was viewed by at least 9 million users in roughly 7 hours, before being removed by moderators.
-The incident has raised concerns about Twitter's anti-piracy ability, staff reductions, and potential abuse of its private tools, as it was only made possible by a feature that allowed Twitter Blue subscribers to upload high-quality videos of up to one hour in length.
+The incident raised concerns about Twitter's anti-piracy ability, staff reductions, and potential abuse of its private tools, as it was only made possible by a feature that allowed Twitter Blue subscribers to upload high-quality videos of up to one hour in length.

 Reception

 Box office

 The Super Mario Bros.
-Movie grossed $574.9 million in the United States and Canada, and $785.9 million in other territories, for a worldwide total of $1.361 billion.
+Movie grossed $574.9 million in the United States and Canada, and $785.7 million in other territories, for a worldwide total of $1.360 billion.
 It also became the first film based on a video game to gross $1 billion worldwide, the highest-grossing animated film of 2023, and the second highest-grossing film of 2023 after Barbie.
 It became the highest-grossing film based on a video game after just one week of release, for which it earned a Guinness World Record.
-In May 2023, it overtook Minions to become the highest-grossing film released by Illumination.
+In May 2023, it overtook Minions (2015) to become the highest-grossing film produced by Illumination.
 Deadline Hollywood calculated the film's net profit as $559 million, accounting for production budgets, marketing, talent participations and other costs; box office grosses, television and streaming, and home media revenues placing it first on their list of 2023's "Most Valuable Blockbusters".